httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 #### Storage Model {#storage-model}

-If the substring matching the host production from the Request-URI (of the message to which the host responded) does not congruently match an existing Known Expect-CT Host's domain name, per the matching procedure specified in Section 8.2 of {{!RFC6797}}, then the UA MUST add this host to the Known Expect-CT Host cache.
+If the substring matching the host production from the Request-URI (of the message to which the host responded) does not exactly match an existing Known Expect-CT Host's domain name, per the matching procedure for a Congruent Match specified in Section 8.2 of {{!RFC6797}}, then the UA MUST add this host to the Known Expect-CT Host cache.
 The UA caches:

 - the Expect-CT Host's domain name,
 - whether the `enforce` directive is present